betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

    * [A recent ACM report](https://www.hpcwire.com/off-the-wire/acm-releases-report-on-best-practices-for-virtual-conferences/)

 ##### Zoom notes

+* <a name='zoom-notes-az'>(az)</a> Maximum number of attendees depends on plan.
+There is a *Large Meeting* add-on option (not for the *free* plan) for purchase, on a month-to-month basis, to expand the maximum up to 1000.
+There is also a *Webinar* add-on option for purchase, on a month-to-month basis, to expand to up to 10,000 *view-only* participants.
+* <a name='zoom-notes-bz'>(bz)</a> Zoom's free plan is limited to 40 minutes.
+The time limit for other plans is 24 hours.

 * (az) Maximum number of attendees depends on plan.
 There is a *Large Meeting* add-on option (not for the *free* plan) for purchase, on a month-to-month basis,